How to Tip in Italian Restaurants (Without Awkwardness)

 Tipping-in-Italy-A-Complete-Guide

 Tipping in Italy can be confusing for travelers.
 It’s not the same as in the US, UK, or other countries.
-In this guide, we’ll clear the air so you can confidently tip (or not!) like a local when dining out.
+In this guide, we’ll clear the air so you can confidently know how to tip in Italian restaurants (or not!) like a local when dining out.

 💶 Do You Need to Tip in Italy?